PythonGirlsGranada/ardpy/README.md

-# ardpy
+# ARDPY
-Useful resources for arduino connections using Python.
+A collection of files and scripts that allows you to better understand the arduino connection using python.